When you ask kids what they want to be when they grow up, 9 out of 10 will probably answer “doctor.”

 After getting their licenses, most new doctors in the Philippines opt to go through a residency training program to further their careers.

-If you don’t like to take this path, you can establish private practice right away to work as a general practitioner.
-Companies also hire general practitioners6 and pay them fixed monthly salaries to work in various settings like hotels, schools, clinics, etc.
+If you don’t like to take this path, you can immediately establish a private practice to work as a general practitioner.
+Companies also hire general practitioners10 and pay them fixed monthly salaries to work in various settings like hotels, schools, clinics, etc.

 Getting a slot for your medical residency training is like applying for a job.
 You’ll be competing with other new doctors aiming for the same specialization, with some of them closely connected to the higher-ups or are board exam topnotchers, so their applications are prioritized over others.

-While waiting for a hospital willing to accept you as a resident, you can get moonlight jobs to earn income.
+While deciding on a program or waiting to be accepted to your program, you can get moonlight jobs to earn income.

 As a moonlighter, your limited experience may backfire when you encounter cases you know little about, so think twice before accepting new opportunities.

+In addition, Philippine hospitals only allow moonlighters who aren’t residents yet.
+Once you’ve been accepted into their residency program, you can no longer take moonlighting jobs.
 Once accepted, medical residents may spend 3 to 6 years working in the hospital, depending on their chosen field of specialization.
-There’s even a joke that the reason why medical residents are called as such is they literally “reside” in the hospital for the entire duration of their training.
+There’s even a joke that medical residents are called such because they literally “reside” in the hospital for the entire duration of their training.

-The following is a list of common fields of specialization and the corresponding number of years you’ll spend in residency training7:
+The following is a list of common fields of specialization and the corresponding number of years you’ll spend in residency training11:

 - Anesthesia – 3 years

 - Dermatology – 3 years